slimgroup/JUDI.jl/README.md

 ![](docs/fwi.png){width=70%}

-## Example 2: Least-squares RTM
+## Least squares reverse-time migration

-Julia Devito includes matrix-free linear operators for modeling and linearized (Born) modeling, that let you write algorithms for migration that follow the mathematical notation of standard least squares problems.
+JUDI includes matrix-free linear operators for modeling and linearized (Born) modeling, that let you write algorithms for migration that follow the mathematical notation of standard least squares problems.
 This example demonstrates how to use Julia Devito to perform least-squares reverse-time migration on the 2D Marmousi model.
 Start by downloading the test data set (1.1 GB) and the model:

 ```julia
 run(`wget ftp://slim.eos.ubc.ca/data/SoftwareRelease/Imaging.jl/2DLSRTM/marmousi_2D.segy`)